 Water Well

 The water well has been in use since around 7,000-10,000 BC.
 They are used not only to produce but also to store water.
-When you invest in one on your property, you can generally expect to have access to safe drinking water in the event of an emergency.
+When you invest in one on your property, you can generally expect to have access to safe drinking water in an emergency.

 Large Plastic Barrels

-Large plastic barrels offer one of the most reliable storage systems available since they’re able to hold such large quantities of water.
-The 55-gallon drums are blue so they can be easily recognized, and they aren’t costly.
-The downside, of course, is that they take up a lot of space and are very heavy.
+Large plastic barrels offer one of the most reliable storage systems since they can hold such large quantities of water.
+The 55-gallon drums are blue so they can be easily recognized and aren’t costly.
+The downside is that they take up a lot of space and are very heavy.

 How Long Does Stored Water Last?